Buying a Second Property With Consent To Let On The First

 Do you need to tell your mortgage provider you intend to let out your property?

 Yes!
-If your first home is a standard residential mortgage, then you would be in breach of the mortgage terms and conditions if you decide to let the property.
-The lender could terminate the mortgage and request full payment of the debt in full.
+If your first home has a standard residential mortgage, you will breach the terms and conditions if you decide to let the property.
+The lender could terminate the mortgage and request full payment of the debt.

 What other costs could be involved?